RaDmAn2222/YouTube_Downloader/README.md

 # YouTube_Downloader
-This is an app that I wrote in 2 days with PyQt.
+This is an app that I wrote in 2 days with PyQt5.
+The programming Language that I used was python and I made the UI with QT Designer.